tony-waters/insta-nexus/README.md

 > curl -X POST -u "admin:admin123" --header "Content-Type: text/plain" "http://192.168.99.101:8081/service/rest/v1/script/create_maven_releases_repo/run"

-If all goes well, you should now see the new 'releases; repo in the Nexus GUI:
+If all goes well, you should now see the new 'releases' repo in the Nexus GUI:

 ## Conclusion